Kabishbrt/Kabishbrt/README.md

 Hi there 👋
-I am an aspiring developer with skills in frontend and backend technologies, Keen on ensuring the reliability and functionality of software through effective QA and testing practices, Committed to effective problem-solving within development.
+I am an aspiring developer with skills in frontend and backend technologies.
+Keen on ensuring the reliability and functionality of software through effective QA and testing practices.
+Committed to effective problem-solving within development.

 - 🔭 I’m currently working as a fullstack web developer, primarily on JS, TS, Rust Projects.